mlauritzen/mlauritzen.github.io/_posts/2020-05-24-building-my-robot-army-sentimental-robot.markdown

 ### Backend: Lambda, Comprehend, Cloudwatch, DynamoDB, and API Gateway

-The Github repo for the backend <a href="https://github.com/miksimal/sentimental-robot-backend" target=_blank> can be found here</a>.
+The Github repo for the backend <a href="https://github.com/miksimal/sentimental-robot-backend" target="_blank"> can be found here</a>.

 #### Collecting, analysing and storing the headlines